Septh/ts-run/README.md

 ```

 > #### Note:
-> `ts-run` is not a wrapper around Node, it *is* node with a (tiny) preload script that transpiles TypeScript to JavaScript.
-Therefore, all NodeJS command-line options and flags are available:
+> `ts-run` is not a wrapper around Node, it *is* Node with a (tiny) preload script that transpiles TypeScript to JavaScript.
+Therefore, all Node command-line options and flags are available:
 >
 > ```sh
 > ts-run --no-warnings ./some-script.ts